HomeTrue North Blog

 6. Buntzen Lake

-Standing still and calm amidst tall trees and natural vegetation, Buntzen Lake is among the nice lakes in Vancouver.
-A favourite recreational spot for locals of Vancouver, the shores of Buntzen Lake offer picturesque views of the forests.
-It's recommended to visit the lake early morning or early afternoon.
+Still and calm amidst tall trees and natural vegetation, Buntzen Lake is among the nice lakes in Vancouver.
+The shores of Buntzen Lake offer picturesque views of the forests.
+It's a favourite recreational spot for locals of Vancouver, so it's recommended to visit the lake early morning or early afternoon.

 Woman stands facing reservoir, Buntzen Lake, in Anmore located in British Columbia